learn-academy-2021-echo/week-1-assessment-DeonFranklin/interview-questions.md

   Your answer: An index is the position of a character with in a series of characters in a string or an array.
 A value is data input into one of the primitive data types used to create evaluations.

   Researched answer: An index is the position of a value in within an array.
+A value is the data used to describe an element.

 4. What is iteration?

-  Your answer:
+  Your answer: An iteration is a execution of an expression within a computer.

-  Researched answer:
+  Researched answer: An iteration is a series of the same steps carried out one after the next.